Very high-energy collective states of partons in fractional quantum Hall liquids: Effective field theory

 \section{Effective field theory}

 One approach to an effective field theory for general Jain FQH states is based on the requirement that in the parent CFL state the CF has a fractional Berry phase around its Fermi surface~\cite{wang2016composite, you2018partially}.
 A different approach postulates that the Dirac CF with Berry phase $\pi$ interacts with a Chern-Simons (CS) term with the coefficient $(p-1)/(8\pi p)$ \cite{Goldman18, wang2019dirac}.
-The term is motivated partly by the empirically observed ``reflection symmetry'' of the I-V curves near $\nu {=}1/(2p)$~\cite{shahar1995universal, Shimshoni97}.
-The CS term manifestly breaks PH symmetry, however, it is not clear what forces the CF to have a Berry phase of $\pi$.
-Still, the $- 2\pi \nu$ Berry phase at filling $\nu{=}1/4$ was demonstrated numerically \cite{wang2019dirac}.
-The study of the Berry curvature showed that the $\pi$ Berry phase comes from a singularity at momentum $0$ while $-\pi(p-1)/p$ is smoothly distributed in momentum space.
+The term is motivated partly by the empirically observed ``reflection symmetry'' of the $I-V$ curves near $\nu {=}1/(2p)$~\cite{shahar1995universal, Shimshoni97}.
+The CS term manifestly breaks PH symmetry; however, it is not clear what forces the CF to have a Berry phase of $\pi$.
+Still, the $- 2\pi \nu$ Berry phase at filling $\nu{=}1/4$ is demonstrated numerically \cite{wang2019dirac}.
+The study of the Berry curvature shows that the $\pi$ Berry phase comes from a singularity at momentum $0$, while ${-}\pi(p{-}1)/p$ is smoothly distributed in momentum space.

 In this section, we expose a field-theoretic version of the parton construction.
-This will allow us to derive the effective Lagrangian for the Jain series at filling $\nu {=} n/(2pn\pm 1)$ from a microscopic starting point and an appropriate mean-field approximation.
-The two main ingredients in the construction are (i) parton decomposition of the electron operator and (ii) LLL projection implemented via the duality discovered by Son~\cite{Son2015}.
+This will allows us to derive the effective Lagrangian for the Jain series at filling $\nu {=} n/(2pn{\pm} 1)$ from a microscopic starting point and an appropriate mean-field approximation.
+The two main ingredients in the construction are (i) parton decomposition of the electron operator and (ii) LLL projection implemented via the duality discovered by Son~\cite{Son15}.
 The effective theories studied in Refs.~\cite{Goldman18, wang2019dirac} follow from our construction.
-We will further show that the extra spin-$2$ mode discussed in Ref.~\cite{Nguyen2021} corresponds to the collective mode of partons.
+We further show that the extra spin-$2$ mode discussed in Ref.~\cite{Nguyen2021} corresponds to the collective mode of partons.
+We assume that our theories are defined on $\mathbb R^3$ and neglect non-local information.
+Careful discussion of the parton construction can be found in Refs.~\cite{1999-Wen, 2010-BarkeshliWen}.